 Having an unmistakable style, or branding, may get you noticed.
 But it won’t make you great.

-And with everyone out there trying to be different, different is not so different.
+Because your energy will be spent on being different, not better.
+And with everyone out there trying to be different, different isn’t so special.
 It’s not even interesting anymore.

+So just focus on getting good.
 Better yet; become extraordinary.
 It’s the best way to stand out from the crowd.